Moreby Hall

 Moreby Hall is a Grade II*-listed early 19th-century manor house and estate in Stillingfleet, North Yorkshire, England, on the River Ouse.
-The manor was designed by architect Anthony Salvin for Henry Preston, the Sheriff of Yorkshire, in 1828.
+The manor was designed by architect Anthony Salvin for Henry Preston, the High Sheriff of Yorkshire, in 1828.

 History

-Moreby Hall and its park lies on previously populated village called Moreby or Moorby, the Scandinavian word for "farmstead on the marsh."
+Moreby Hall and its park lies on previously populated village called Moreby or Moorby, the Scandinavian word for "farmstead on the marsh".

 A 1907 profile on Moreby Hall in Country Life magazine states that, "The township anciently contained two carucates of land held of the King in capite by knight's service and a sixpenny rent severally.
 Now we read the quaint record that Moreby is held of the Crown by the service of rendering a red rose when the Sheriff may demand it."

 A family at this time took its name from the village; a knight, Sir Robert de Moreby, appears on the records (d.
 1335).
 His ancestor, also Sir Robert de Moreby, had a daughter who married Sir William Acclom (or Acklam) in the 15th century.
 The Accloms then took up residence at the original Moreby Hall.
 Stillingfleet's church, St Helen's, includes a memorial to John Acclom of Moreby (d.
 1611), and of his wife, Isabel.
 The church has a section called Moreby Chapel, the burial site for the de Moreby family, dating to the era of Edward III.

 The house was next owned by the Lawson family.
 Reverend George Lawson, was succeeded in turn by his son, also George Lawson, who in 1636 married the daughter of Marmaduke Boswell.
 Their son, Marmaduke Lawson, had two sons, but no grandchildren.
 Marmaduke's wife, Susannah, was the daughter of John Preston, the Mayor of Leeds in 1692.
-The estate then passed to Susannah's nephew, Thomas Preston, who in turned passed it to his nephew, Henry Preston (1779-1857).
+The estate then passed to Susannah's nephew, Thomas Preston, who in turned passed it to his nephew, Henry Preston (1779–1857).